ppeiris/HOWTOs/hacker101/webindepth.md

   - Cookies added to a subdomain can be read by that subdoamin and its subdomains
   - A subdomain can set cookies for its subdomains and its parent
   - A Subdomain CAN NOT SET cookirs for its siblings
+  - Two important falgs in Cookies (these flags indicate in the Set-Cookie header)
+    - Secure: The cookie only be accessible to https pages
+    - HTTPOnly: The cookie cannot be read by Javascript